 Part of this training includes the use of the simulated dental heads on display at the Natural History Museum.
 The heads can be fitted with a variety of dental conditions, and those undergoing training use them to hone their clinical skills in simulation before treating real patients.

-As well as providing knowledge before they depart, the dental team at Plymouth University (along with other dentists elsewhere in the UK), also provides BASMU doctors with support and advice via email, videophone and Skype.
+As well as providing knowledge before they depart, the dental team at University of Plymouth (along with other dentists elsewhere in the UK), also provides BASMU doctors with support and advice via email, videophone and Skype.
 This may include answering simple questions, looking at emailed photographs and x-rays or discussing the issues and giving advice.

-Peter Marquis is Manager of BASMU, which is part of Plymouth Hospitals NHS Trust with connections to Plymouth University.
+Peter Marquis is Manager of BASMU, which is part of Plymouth Hospitals NHS Trust with connections to University of Plymouth.
 While those visiting the Antarctic with the British Antarctic Survey must show they are ‘dentally fit’, emergencies do happen.
 He said: “General medical training is light on dentistry, if it is covered at all.
 Anyone who has had pain in the mouth can appreciate how debilitating it can be, but imagine experiencing that thousands of miles from the nearest dentist and knowing that it could be weeks before transport is available to get you to that dentist.

 BASMU medics spend five days with the dental team at PU PSMD.
 In that time they cover issues such as: cross infection; the oral cavity (which includes examining patients and each other); preventive dentistry; temporary dressings; pain assessment; diagnosis; when to refer a patient on; radiography; photography; managing spreading infections and dental trauma.